Send the link below via email or IMCopy

 Daoism: same time as Confucianism

-Beliefs: humans and nature should be in balance and harmony, yin yang, acupuncture, influenced architecture to blend w/ landscape.
+Beliefs: humans and nature should be in balance and harmony, yin yang, influenced architecture to blend w/ landscape & poetry to be based in nature.

 Period One and Two Review